turtl/www/contributing/index.md

       ...
   }

-  // fine
+  // fine (dropped braces are OK) if(condition)
-  if(condition)
   {
       ...
   }

-  // one-line functions are fine var cb = function(err, res) { ... };
+  // one-line functions are also fine var cb = function(err, res) { ... };

   // nope. please use readable whitespace function test(arg1,arg2){
   }

+  // nope. use whitespace!
+  var obj = {
+      key:val1,
+      key:val2,
+  };
   ```

 - __Variable declarations__: `var`-per-declaration is the preferred method, but